15 Mins read

 An estimated 6.85 million Filipinos traveled abroad in 2024, with Hong Kong, Singapore, and Japan among the top destinations.
 This guide explains what travel insurance actually covers, how to compare plans for different trip types, what to check before buying, and how to navigate the claims process so your travel investment stays protected no matter what the journey throws at you.

-Travel Insurance for Filipino Travellers in 2026: Coverage, Costs, and Claims Guide
+Travel Insurance for Filipino Travelers in 2026: Coverage, Costs, and Claims Guide

 Filipino wanderlust is at a record high.
 According to Department of Tourism data cited by BusinessMirror, around 6.85 million Filipinos travelled overseas in 2024, with Japan, Singapore, and Hong Kong leading as top destinations.

-As more families, solo travellers, and frequent flyers plan international trips in 2026, travel insurance has become an important part of responsible trip planning, not just an optional add-on at checkout.
+As more families, solo travelers, and frequent flyers plan international trips in 2026, travel insurance has become an important part of responsible trip planning, not just an optional add-on at checkout.

-What does travel insurance cover for Filipino travellers?
+What does travel insurance cover for Filipino travelers?

 A standard travel insurance policy can help protect you from unexpected costs before and during your trip.
 Depending on the plan, coverage may include overseas medical emergencies, trip cancellation, travel delays, baggage delay, lost luggage, lost passports, and emergency medical evacuation.